 This is an up-close image of my machine’s drawer.
 FYI: this is from an LG front loader.
-Each machine will be slightly different, but shouldn’t vary enough to effect the instructions.
+Each machine will be slightly different, but shouldn’t vary enough to affect the instructions.

 The entire drawer needs to be placed in hot water with a mold killing solution.
-I usually use my kitchen sink and and a bleach bath for this purpose.
+I usually use my kitchen sink and a bleach bath for this purpose.
 However, I know that many of you are opposed to using bleach.
-In which case, I would suggest a vinegar bath.
+In this case, I would suggest a vinegar bath.

 Before placing the drawer into the bath solution, you will need to remove all of the inserts.
 Notice that most will have tabs located on the back.
-You should NOT pull straight up, but instead pull up and back towards these tabs.
-Otherwise you run the risk breaking them.
+You should NOT pull straight up but instead, pull up and back towards these tabs.
+Otherwise, you run the risk of breaking them.
 (Also, you can see that there is already some mildew beginning to develop along the bottom of my drawer.
 I have skipped a few months of cleaning so that I could do this demonstration.
 Normally, I do this before signs appear).

 Any holes or crevices that require extra work can be cleaned out with q-tips and bleach.
 Pay special attention to the compartments that hold soap or fabric softener.
 You can see from this image that all of the mildew/mold spots that are beginning to appear are located on the fabric softener compartment (small side).
 While the bleach compartment (larger side) is spotless.
 If you look closely at the previous image, you can see that this holds true for the underside of the compartments as well.
 So in my mind, this is just more proof that the fabric softener “assists” the production of mold.